Information for authors

-- Tom Austen Brown Series in Australian Archaeology.
+- Tom Austen Brown Australian Archaeology.
 Series editor: Professor Peter Hiscock, Tom Austen Brown Chair of Australian Archaeology, University of Sydney

 - BEACH - Bettering the Evaluation and Care of Health, with the Family Medicine Research Centre, University of Sydney.

 - Studies in Australasian Historical Archaeology, with the Australasian Society for Historical Archaeology (ASHA).

 Sydney University Press' activities are overseen by the SUP Advisory Board, chaired by the Provost.